joewilliams/jellyfish/readme.md

 ## To Do

-* Package Erlang and Python programs using native techniques.
+* Learn how to package, install and demonize Erlang and Python programs using native techniques

 ## Caveat emptor